isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **5 Dec.
+2019**:
+**Presenter**: Eryn Blagg
+**Title**: Dealing with 3D
+**Abstract**: Dealing with 3D data adds a whole new complexity to the simplest of projects, now there is another plane to deal with.
+Now that 3D scanners and imaging are even more available, the need to work with 3D data is even more relevant.
+In this talk, we will discuss different ways to not align 3D data, and some possible ways to align them.
+And maybe some fun pictures along the way.

 - **21 Nov.
 2019**:
 **Presenter**: Susan VanderPlas and Heike Hofmann
 **Title**: Can you trust your eyes?'